2021 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The Crossing the Delaware quarter maintains the clad structure but with a slightly different overall composition of 92.7% copper and 8.3% nickel.

-The diameter measures 24.26 millimeters.
+The diameter measures 24.26 millimeters and weight is 5.67 grams.
 These specifications remained unchanged from previous Washington quarters, ensuring compatibility with vending machines and automated systems.

 The reeded edge contains 119 distinct grooves encircling the coin’s circumference.
 This anti-counterfeiting feature has appeared on U.S. quarters since their silver-content era.